K-12 Blended Teaching Competencies

-Online Interaction focuses on the teacher ability to facilitate online interactions with and between students.
+Online Interaction focuses on the teacher's ability to facilitate online interactions with and between students.
 Online interaction in a blended teaching classroom broadens the opportunity for students and teachers to communicate with one another about their learning.
 Online interaction might include digital instruction, discussions, and feedback.

-In 1989, Michael Moore defined three different types of learning interactions: (1) student–content, (2) student–instructor, (3) student–student.
+In 1989, Michael Moore defined three different types of learning interactions: (1) Student–content, (2) Student–instructor, (3) Student–student.
 Moore explained that each type of interaction contributes to a quality learning experience.
 Though Moore defined these types of learning interactions in a discussion about distance learning, they also apply to online interactions that occur in blended teaching.

 Online student–content interaction occurs when students engage with online learning materials by reading, listening, watching, and/or reflecting.
 Online student–instructor interaction occurs when students have opportunities to apply what they have learned from their content interactions, demonstrate new knowledge, and receive feedback in an online forum from the teacher as the “expert.”
 Finally, online student–student interaction occurs when students communicate online with one another—sharing their understanding and building on what they have learned.

 One of the key elements to being able to leverage the advantages of blended learning is the ability to create a positive, supportive, and safe space—not only in the physical classroom, but in the online space as well.
 Just as students must develop an understanding of the rules, routines, and procedures for communicating and participating in-person, they must also learn the guidelines for online interaction.

 Read more about online interaction in K-12 Blended Teaching (Volume 1).